USS Banner (APA-60)

 USS Banner (APA-60) was a Gilliam-class attack transport that served with the United States Navy from 1944 to 1946.
 She was scuttled in 1948.

 History

-Banner was launched 3 May 1944 by the Consolidated Steel Corporation at Wilmington, California, under a Maritime Commission contract; acquired from the Maritime Commission 15 September 1944; commissioned 16 September 1944, Lieutenant Commander James R Pace in command; and reported to the Pacific Fleet.
+Banner was launched 3 May 1944 by the Consolidated Steel Corporation at Wilmington, California, under a Maritime Commission contract; acquired from the Maritime Commission 15 September 1944; commissioned 16 September 1944 and reported to the Pacific Fleet.

 World War II

 Banner loaded cargo and passengers and got underway from the west coast 30 October 1944, putting into Milne Bay, New Guinea, 17 November.
 Until 30 December 1944 she carried passengers and cargo between Humboldt Bay, Hollandia, and Cape Sansapor, New Guinea.
 On the 30th she departed Cape Sansapor in company with TG 78.5 en route to Lingayen Gulf, Luzon, Philippine Islands.

 She arrived in Lingayen Gulf 9 January 1945 and on the next day she successfully unloaded her cargo.
 On 11 January she departed for Leyte, Philippine Islands, arriving 14 January 1945.
 Arriving at Seeadler Harbor, Manus Island, Admiralty Islands, 24 January, she departed the following day for Maffin Bay, New Guinea where she hurriedly took on troops and cargo and departed for Humboldt Bay, New Guinea, arriving 29 January.